audreyolafz/whimsy/README.md

 ```

 ### Errors
 Accidently mistyped Whimsy's syntax?
 Fear not!
-The command-line will tell you what piece of code "doesn't compile."
+The command-line will tell you what piece of code doesn't compile.
 ```
 "Error: fakeMethod()" doesn't compile.
 ```